-The following table summarizes the fees charged by PricewaterhouseCoopers for certain services rendered to our company, including some of our subsidiaries and joint ventures, during 2017 and 2018.
+The following table summarizes the fees charged by PricewaterhouseCoopers for certain services rendered to our company, including some of our subsidiaries and joint ventures, during 2018 and 2019.

-For the ye Decem
+ear ended ber 31,

-2018 2017
+2019 2018

-(in tho usands)
+(in the usands)

-Audit fees (1) 2,383 2,360
+Audit fees (1) 3,586 2,383

-Tax fees (2) 97
+Tax fees (2) 51 97

-Other service fees (3) 95 105
+Other service fees (3) 90 95

-Total (4) 2,575 2,465
+Total (4) 3,727 2,575

-- (1) "Audit fees" means the aggregate fees billed in each of the fiscal years for professional services rendered by PricewaterhouseCoopers for the audit of our annual financial statements and review of our interim financial statements, filing of our Form S-8 and professional services in connection with our follow-on offering in the United States. - (2) "Tax fees" means the aggregate fees billed in each of the fiscal years for professional services rendered by PricewaterhouseCoopers for tax compliance and tax advice. - (3) "Other service fees" means the aggregate fees billed for professional services rendered by PricewaterhouseCoopers for IT system and security assessment. - (4) The fees disclosed are exclusive of out-of-pocket expenses and taxes on the amounts paid, which totaled approximately \$139,000 and \$118,000 in 2017 and 2018, respectively.
+- (1) "Audit fees" means the aggregate fees billed in each of the fiscal years for professional services rendered by PricewaterhouseCoopers for the audit of our annual financial statements and review of our interim financial statements, filing of our Form S-8 and professional services paid by us in connection with follow-on offerings in the United States and preparation for another capital market transaction. - (2) "Tax fees" means the aggregate fees billed in each of the fiscal years for professional services rendered by PricewaterhouseCoopers for tax compliance and tax advice. - (3) "Other service fees" means the aggregate fees billed for professional services rendered by PricewaterhouseCoopers for information technology system and security review.

+(4) The fees disclosed are exclusive of out-of-pocket expenses and taxes on the amounts paid, which totaled approximately \$118,000 and \$237,000 in 2018 and 2019, respectively.